 - d.
-For Production Batches weighing three pounds or more but less than four pounds, a minimum of 18 separate 0.5 gram Samples must be submitted as one Test Batch. - e.
-For Production Batches weighing four pounds or more but less than 10 pounds, a minimum of 23 separate 0.5 gram Samples must be submitted as one Test Batch. - f.
-For Production Batches weighing 10 pounds or more, a minimum of 29 separate 0.5 gram Samples must be submitted as one Test Batch. - 4.
+For Production Batches weighing three pounds or more but less than four pounds, a minimum of 18 separate 0.25 gram Samples must be submitted as one Test Batch. - e.
+For Production Batches weighing four pounds or more but less than 10 pounds, a minimum of 23 separate 0.25 gram Samples must be submitted as one Test Batch. - f.
+For Production Batches weighing 10 pounds or more, a minimum of 29 separate 0.25 gram Samples must be submitted as one Test Batch. - 4.
 Samples for Test Batches of Retail Marijuana Product.
 A Sample of Retail Marijuana Product must be packaged for sale prior to Transfer to a Retail Marijuana Testing Facility.
 Each such package of Retail Marijuana Product shall constitute one Sample. - a.
 For Production Batches of up to 100 Samples, a minimum of two separate Samples must be submitted as one Test Batch. - b.
 For Production Batches of up to 500 Samples, a minimum of four separate Samples must be submitted as one Test Batch. - c.
 For Production Batches of up to 1000 Samples, a minimum of six separate Samples must be submitted as one Test Batch. - d.
 For Production Batches of up to 5000 Samples, a minimum of eight separate Samples must be submitted as one Test Batch. - e.
 For Production Batches of up to 10,000 Samples, a minimum of 10 Samples must be submitted as one Test Batch. - f.
 For Production Batches of more than 10,000 Samples, a minimum 12 Samples must be submitted as one Test Batch. - C. Repealed. - D. Retail Marijuana Testing Facility Selection.
-The Division will generally permit a Retail Marijuana Establishment to select which Retail Marijuana Testing Facility will test a Sample collected pursuant to this rule.
-However, the Division may elect, at is sole discretion, to assign a Retail Marijuana Testing Facility to test the Sample. - E. Violation Affecting Public Safety.
+Unless otherwise restricted or prohibited by these rules or ordered by the State Licensing Authority, a Retail Marijuana Establishment may select which Retail Marijuana Testing Facility will test a Sample collected pursuant to this rule.
+However, the Division may elect, at is sole discretion, to assign a Retail Marijuana Testing Facility to which a Retail Marijuana Establishment must submit for testing any Sample collected pursuant to this rule. - E. Violation Affecting Public Safety.
 Failure to comply with this rule may constitute a license violation affecting public safety.